-The Minnesota Pollution Control Agency (MPCA) has issued an air pollution health advisory for portions of eastern, southern and southwestern Minnesota, effective Saturday, June 11 from 10:00 a.m. through 9:00 p.m.
-The affected area includes the Twin Cities Metro, Mankato, New Ulm, Albert Lea, Fairmont and Marshall.
+Saint Paul, Minn. — The Minnesota Pollution Control Agency (MPCA) has issued an air pollution health advisory for portions of western, central and southern Minnesota effective 10 a.m. tomorrow morning through 9 p.m.
+Friday.
+The affected area includes the Twin Cities metropolitan area, Rochester, Mankato, Marshall, St. Cloud and Detroit Lakes.

-Forecasted temperatures in the low 90s, clear sunny skies, and light, variable winds will lead to the formation of ground level ozone.
-As a result, the Air Quality Index (AQI) is forecasted to reach into the 90s on Saturday, which is just below air quality conditions considered unhealthy for sensitive groups.
-Ozone concentrations will be the lowest in the morning hours before gradually rising late morning through the afternoon.
-Ozone concentrations will begin to decline after sunset Saturday.
+Forecasted temperatures in the low 90s, mostly sunny skies and light south-southwesterly winds will promote the creation of ozone in the advisory area.
+As a result, the Air Quality Index (AQI) is forecasted to reach into the low to mid-90s during the day on Friday, which is approaching air quality conditions considered unhealthy for sensitive groups.
+Ozone concentrations will be the lowest in the morning hours and will rise quickly in the late morning/early afternoon hours.
+Ozone concentrations will begin to decline overnight with thunderstorms moving into the area, but may increase again on Saturday.

 At-risk populations: Ozone pollution is expected to near a level considered unhealthy for sensitive groups.
 Those sensitive to ozone include people with pre-existing respiratory or cardiovascular conditions, the elderly, children, and individuals who participate in outdoor activities requiring extended or heavy exertion.
 These individuals are encouraged to postpone or reduce vigorous outdoor activity, or schedule outdoor activity in the morning, when ozone levels are lower.
 Even persons who are otherwise healthy may experience health effects when ozone levels increase.